K–12 (album): Promotion

 A teaser video of Martinez in a pastel classroom was released on May 15, 2019.
 On May 16, she unveiled the album cover through her social media accounts.
-Martinez revealed the release date through Instagram on May 29.

 On June 18, a TV spot was released, which included a snippet of "Nurse's Office".
 This was followed by weekly promotions, or "assignments", beginning in late June 2019, followed by snippets usually a few hours or a day later.
-Despite no singles being released from the album, Martinez released snippets along with respective animated videos for every song from the album to different location hotspots called "assignments," later uploading them to her social media and YouTube accounts.

-On July 23, the official trailer for the K–12 film was released alongside the album tracklist and pre-order.
-It reveals some of the plot, while a snippet of "Show & Tell" plays at the end of the trailer.
-It also reveals that the film would be released in select theatres for one day only on September 5, 2019.
-Martinez will embark on the K-12 Tour in support of the album from October to December 2019, starting in Washington, D.C.
+Despite no singles being released from the album, Martinez released snippets along with respective animated videos for every song from the album to different location hotspots called "assignments", later uploading them to her social media and YouTube accounts.
+On July 23, the trailer for the K–12 film was released alongside the album tracklist and pre-order.
+It revealed some of the plot, while a snippet of "Show & Tell" plays at the end of the trailer.
+It also reveals that the film would be released in select theaters for one day only on September 5.
+Martinez embarked on the K-12 Tour in support of the album from October to December, starting in Washington, D.C.

-On September 25, 2020, Melanie Martinez released the After School EP, which was also included at the end of K–12 as a deluxe version of the album.
-"The Bakery" was released as the lead single from the EP, therefore becoming the first official single from K-12.
-This was following planned lead single from the album, "Lunchbox Friends", failing to be released as a single, and planned singles from After School, "Copy Cat" (with Tierra Whack) and "Fire Drill", failing to be included on the EP itself.
+On September 25, 2020, Martinez released the After School EP, which was also included at the end of K–12 as a deluxe version of the album.
+"The Bakery" was released as the lead single from the EP, therefore becoming the first single from K-12.

 Promotional singles

-Prior to the announcement that "Lunchbox Friends" would be the first official single from the album, Martinez pushed both "High School Sweethearts" and "Strawberry Shortcake" as promotional singles in July 2019 via vinyl release.
-She performed both tracks on Jimmy Kimmel Live!, alongside album track "Recess", on September 16, 2019, 10 days after the album release.
+Prior to the announcement that "Lunchbox Friends" would be the first single from the album, Martinez pushed both "High School Sweethearts" and "Strawberry Shortcake" as promotional singles in July 2019 via vinyl release.
+She performed both tracks on Jimmy Kimmel Live!, alongside "Recess" on September 16, 10 days after the album release.